rust-lang/book/src/ch17-02-concurrency-with-async.md

 implementation is that it returns an `Option` of the type sent over the channel instead of a `Result`.

+We can start by introducing an async version of the `channel`

 <!-- TODO: build up to this, rather than dumping the whole code all at once -->

 <Listing number="17-TODO" caption="Using an async mpsc channel" file-name="src/main.rs">